-- It is a good idea to bring food to eat while the participants are dressing and during the pre-wedding activities.
+- It is a good idea to bring food and non-alcoholic beverages while the participants are dressing and during the pre-wedding activities.

-- All food, clothing, purses, etc. must be removed from both dressing areas before the wedding party walks down the aisle.
+- All food, clothing, purses, etc. must be removed from the wedding room before the wedding party walks down the aisle.
 It is the responsibility of the wedding party to arrange for the care of their property before, during and after the ceremony.
 Leave all valuable personal belongings and gifts in the care of parents or friends during the service.
 The church is not responsible for lost or stolen articles.

 - If gifts are brought to the church, the church assumes no responsibility for them.
 You should select someone to be in charge of gifts at all times and ask them to be responsible for removing them from the church at the end of the wedding.

-What are the responsibilities of the Wedding Coordinator?
+What are the responsibilities of the Wedding Director?